-Besides South Korea and Japan, the other East Asian powerhouse that will often come up in conversations is none other than China.
-For that reason, among many others, we’re adding how to say the word ‘China’ to your expanding list of Korean vocabulary!
+Besides South Korea and Japan, the other East Asian powerhouse is China.
+We will be teaching you how to say “China” in Korean as it often comes up in conversations.
+For that reason, among many others, we’re adding the word “China” to your expanding list of Korean vocabulary!

 베이징 (beijing) – Beijing

 상하이 (sanghai) – Shanghai